Angatar/mailman2/README.md

 Debian buster is the latest Debian release that contains the so convenient mailman2.
 This container intends to provide a stable and easy way to deploy a mailing lists manager with mailman2 and exim4.

+This container has tls enabled and configured and is DKIM ready (generated and configured DKIM keys).
+It is also ready to make use of https.

 ## Get this image (d3fk/mailman2)
 The best way to get this d3fk/mailman2 image is to pull the prebuilt image from the Docker Hub Registry.